katinathongvong/anki-domc/README.md

 - Make the card creation process a little more user friendly.
 I don't like the idea of having THREE fields for one different option, but I don't see a way to have multiple values for one field without introducing higher chances of user error.
 - Test the cards on mobile.
 Not sure if they work or if they would be difficult to view.
 - Make the styling prettier, eventually, because I can!
+- Make the percentages prettier without floats.
+Make them whole numbers - round up or down.
 - Pray there are no bugs.
+- Look at code for user configuration options and figure out how to remove it entirely from the code without breaking things, as it's never used.

 ## License and Credits